 Acuity + Clarus

-We’re proud to partner with Acuity to help hard-working innovators claim the federal R&D tax credit.
-At Clarus R+D, our web-based application makes it easy for growing businesses to work at their own pace while connecting with our tax experts.
+We’re proud to partner with Acuity to help hardworking innovators claim the R&D tax credit.
+At Clarus R+D, our web-based application simplifies the process and maximizes your benefit.

 a call today

 Schedule a call